shyamsn97/MultiAgentBattleSimulation/README.md

 # MultiAgentArmySim

-multi agent reinforcement learning environment
+## Multi agent reinforcement learning environment where teams of agents, each with a neural network, work together to defeat the other teams in an all out battle.